Sign up now for FREE to read our insider reviews in full Sign Up Now

 Academics and destinations

-Bancroft's pupils are an aspirational, hardworking bunch, with plenty aiming for and winning places at top universities including Oxbridge, UCL, LSE, Imperial College London, Durham, Bristol and Edinburgh, with many medics and engineers among them.
+Bancroft's pupils are an aspirational, hard-working bunch, with plenty aiming for and winning places at top universities including Oxbridge, UCL, LSE, Imperial College London, Durham, Bristol and Edinburgh, with many medics and engineers among them.

 Co-curricular

-Music is another strength here, with an annual concert in Drapers' Hall.
+Music is another strength, with an annual concert in Drapers' Hall.
 Drama is a core part of the curriculum in Years 7 and 8 – there are house, school and even Edinburgh Fringe productions.
 Our visit coincided with an impressive dress rehearsal of Gershwin’s Crazy for You with a cast drawn from across the senior school.
 The annual interfaith production, Taal, is a highlight of the school year: a song and dance extravaganza staged by the Hindu, Sikh, Buddhist and Muslim Society.
 The all-faith chapel assemblies are an intrinsic part of school life, with each year group attending weekly.

 Bancroft's school community